 Looking to get your live event fix?
 Chicago concerts and comedy are making a comeback.
 Many of the city’s most famed venues are opening back up, with new distancing measures and smaller crowd sizes.
-The city’s reopening plan allows for performance venues to operate at 25% capacity, so make sure to snag your tickets early.
+The city’s reopening plan allows for performance venues to operate at limited capacity, so make sure to snag your tickets early.
 And don’t forget to bring your mask — all patrons must wear face coverings to enter and move about the venue.

 Check out where to catch live music, comedy, drag shows, theatre, and more in Chicago.

 Lakeshore Drive-In: Catch outdoor concerts with a skyline view at this new open-air venue.
 Located just outside the Adler Planetarium, the drive-in will offer a diverse line-up of local and national music and comedy for up to 200 cars.
 Tickets are on sale now.